 Warmth and Waterproofing

 The NEMO Disco 30 features 650-fill-power down insulation with 1 pound of fill weight for the long version and 15 ounces of fill weight in the regular version.
-The fill power tells you how many cubic inches of loft is produced by one ounce of the down.
+The fill power tells you how many cubic inches of the loft is produced by one ounce of the down.
 The higher the fill power, the higher the insulation and loft.